wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-variables.md

 # Variable assets in Azure Automation

-Variable assets are values that are available to all runbooks and DSC configurations in your automation account.
-They can be created, modified, and retrieved from the Azure Management Portal, Windows PowerShell, and from within a runbook or DSC configuration.
+Variable assets are values that are available to all runbooks in your automation account.
+They can be created, modified, and retrieved from the Azure Management Portal, Windows PowerShell, and from within a runbook.
 Automation variables are useful for the following scenarios:

-- Share a value between multiple runbooks or DSC configurations.
+- Share a value between multiple runbooks.

-- Share a value between multiple jobs from the same runbook or DSC configuration.
+- Share a value between multiple jobs from the same runbook.

-- Manage a value from the portal or from the Windows PowerShell command line that is used by runbooks or DSC configurations.
+- Manage a value from the portal or from the Windows PowerShell command line that is used by runbooks.

-Automation variables are persisted so that they continue to be available even if the runbook or DSC configuration fails.
-This also allows a value to be set by one runbook that is then used by another, or is used by the same runbook or DSC configuration the next time that it is run.
+Automation variables are persisted so that they continue to be available even if the runbook fails.
+This also allows a value to be set by one runbook that is then used by another, or is used by the same runbook the next time that it is run.

 When a variable is created, you can specify that it be stored encrypted.
 When a variable is encrypted, it is stored securely in Azure Automation, and its value cannot be retrieved from the [Get-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913772.aspx) cmdlet that ships as part of the Azure PowerShell module.
-The only way that an encrypted value can be retrieved is from the **Get-AutomationVariable** activity in a runbook or DSC configuration.
+The only way that an encrypted value can be retrieved is from the **Get-AutomationVariable** activity in a runbook.

 >[AZURE.NOTE]Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in the Azure Automation using a unique key that is generated for each automation account.
 This key is encrypted by a master certificate and stored in Azure Automation.
 Before storing a secure asset, the key for the automation account is decrypted using the master certificate and then used to encrypt the asset.